pgarner/pgarner.github.io/positions.md

 * [R&D Engineer in Speech Processing](http://www.idiap.ch/education-and-jobs/job-10260)

 The position would suit someone with a bachelors, masters or even PhD, but who perhaps does not want an academic career.
+We've already hired the one for which it was opened, but more similar positions are expected so the slot remains there.

 # Interns

 Right now I don't have internship openings.

-Unless you have your own funding, interns are funded by Idiap with a stipend of CHF 2,000 per month.
+Unless you have your own funding, interns are funded by Idiap with a stipend of CHF ~2,500 per month.
 In Martigny, this will pay rent, food and (some) beer;
 you probably won't save anything.
 An internship is suitable for someone doing a masters and needing a project, or with a masters waiting to take a PhD position.
 It may also suit a PhD student wanting to broaden their knowledge.